 UK juice and smoothie brand @innocent is still one of the best examples of a brand that’s good at adding value through humour and entertainment.
 Here are some examples:

 If you’re looking for ways to get more creative with your Tweets, try our list of 10 Unique Twitter Ideas.

 You can increase brand awareness and loyalty by running offers and promotions on Twitter – especially if you’re a B2C brand.

 With over 330 million monthly active users, there’s no shortage of people to market to on Twitter.
+Regurgitating content on Twitter is something we see so often with promotions.
+It’s amazing the result you’ll see if you thin through your posts, make them unique, and guarantee your followers that they’ll never see regurgitated content.
 Where some brands struggle, however, is in reaching their target audience.
 On average, 350,000 tweets are sent every minute, which equates to 500 million per day.
 So how do you run an effective promotion that will get noticed and produce results?

 To get started:

 - Be strategic about the details behind your offer

 Once you’ve got each of the points above worked out, it’s time to develop creative, attention-grabbing content that will stop the scroll.

 5. Be generous with tips and advice – make them unique but not regurgitated content